 Xbox is making a streaming device for Game Pass.
-Thank ‘Perfect Dark Zero’
+Thank ‘Perfect Dark Zero.’

 On Thursday, Phil Spencer announced Microsoft is building its own game streaming device, and working with TV manufacturers to embed Xbox Game Pass into smart sets with no extra hardware except a controller.
 Spencer also said the company was determining new subscription tiers for Xbox Game Pass.
 This strategy is similar to one currently employed by Google’s Stadia and Amazon’s Luna services, though both are struggling in the market.
 Microsoft, on the other hand, has its established history and brand trust among the core gaming audience to back it up.

-Its been a dramatic shift for the company, away from expensive consoles as the flagship gaming product and toward making the monthly Game Pass subscription service accessible to more consumers.
+It’s been a dramatic shift for the company, away from expensive consoles as the flagship gaming product and toward making the monthly Game Pass subscription service accessible to more consumers.
 While admitting there’s a long road ahead, Spencer said that “only this company, only Microsoft, can bring to bear the global scale, the vast wellsprings of technical innovation, the financial resources, and the deep, decades-long legacy in video games required to truly bring the joy and community of gaming to everyone.”

 Within a few weeks, Xbox’s cloud gaming service on the browser will open up to all members of Xbox Game Pass Ultimate, supported by Google Chrome, Apple’s Safari and Microsoft’s own Edge browsers.
 Microsoft is also keen to center its promise of at least one new first-party game offered in Game Pass every quarter.
 The company is about to flex its acquisition of Bethesda Softworks studios at its upcoming E3 showcase, which will surely support this effort.

 It’s notable that Spencer’s recent remarks and marketing from Xbox in the last year barely touch on the console.
 His focus is the same as it has been in the last year or so: expanding Xbox Game Pass as a service beyond the console.
-Although much of the consumer conversation around games continues to focus on box versus box, Spencer hasn’t stuttered.
+Although much of the consumer conversation around games continues to focus on box versus box, Spencer hasn’t wavered.
 Xbox is becoming a service beyond a line of hardware.

 This effort actually started in the early days of the Xbox One, with Choudry and one engineering team’s commitment to software compatibility.
 Music and video, Choudry thought, had already crossed the digital divide thanks to cloud services and subscription models.
 He asked himself: “What would it take to game without a console or a PC?”
 The idea was to make it so phones that could previously only play Angry Birds could now also play every Halo game.